Gioraglick/Tutorial-10_Group-4/Report.md

 * Generate a customer score (Rating of: 1-10), capturing and utilising data such as ‘repeated customers’, ‘postcodes’ to adjust scores

 * Ability to redirect customers to an interactive voice response unit during large call inflows

 ______________________________
 # Define the problem
-* The system’s operation is complicated by the varying number and nature of holiday packages offered by the travel company
+* The system’s operation is complicated by the varying number and nature of holiday packages offered by the travel company.

-* Customers may hang up when they suffer from a long wait time.
+* Customers may hang up the phone if they suffer from a longer wait time than expected.

-* Misaligned expectations; stakeholders might have different visions as to what the software capabilities are
+* Misaligned expectations: Stakeholders might have different visions as to what the software capabilities are.

-* Data Integrity; Ensuring that privacy standards are upheld (No leaking customers personal information)
+* Data Integrity: Ensuring that privacy standards are upheld (No leaking customers personal information).

 * Short term decline in productivity during the software implementation stage.
-The staff could find it hard to adjust to a new system initially.
+Thus, the staff could find it hard to adjust to a new system initially.

 _______________________________